Kristina Huneault: Career

 Huneault, born in Windsor, Ontario, received her Masters degree in Canadian art history from Concordia University (1994) and her Doctorate in visual culture in Britain from the University of Manchester (1998).
 She began to teach at Concordia a year after her graduation.
-In 2002, she authored "Difficult Subjects: Working Women and Visual Culture, Britain 1880-1914" (London: Ashgate Press), about British working women of an earlier day as shown in widely disparate art forms, such as trade union banners.
-In 2004, she was elected the university's emerging research fellow.
+In 2002, she wrote Difficult Subjects: Working Women and Visual Culture, Britain 1880-1914 (London: Ashgate Press), about British working women of an earlier day as shown in widely disparate art forms, such as trade union banners.
+In 2004, she was elected as the university's emerging research fellow.
 In 2007, she helped found the Canadian Women Artists History Initiative / Le Réseau d'étude sur l'histoire des artistes canadiennes.

-In 2012, Huneault co-edited with Janice Anderson a book on Canadian women's art history in which different authors focused on the roles and contributions of women in the arts in Canada, “Rethinking Professionalism: Essays on Women and Art in Canada, 1850-1970” (Montreal and Kingston: McGill-Queen's University Press), which is considered by public libraries in Canada a reference point to read about Canadian art.
-In 2017, she again co-authored with Anderson in a chapter titled "A Past As Rich As Our Futures Allow: A Genealogy of Feminist Art in Canada" in "Desire Change: Contemporary Feminist Art in Canada".
+In 2012, Huneault co-edited with Janice Anderson a book on Canadian women's art history in which different authors focussed on the roles and contributions of women in the arts in Canada, Rethinking Professionalism: Essays on Women and Art in Canada, 1850-1970 (Montreal and Kingston: McGill-Queen's University Press), which is considered by public libraries in Canada a reference point to read about Canadian art.
+In 2017, she again co-wrote with Anderson a chapter titled "A Past As Rich As Our Futures Allow: A Genealogy of Feminist Art in Canada" in Desire Change: Contemporary Feminist Art in Canada.

-In 2018, she co-authored "Rebecca Belmore: March 5, 1819" as well as being the author of "I’m Not Myself at All: Women, Art, and Subjectivity in Canada", dealing with historic women artists in Canada in an insightful way.
-The National Gallery of Canada reviewed the book positively calling it "a heady, scholarly tour-de-force" and a "riveting read".
+In 2018, she co-authored Rebecca Belmore: March 5, 1819.
+In the same year she published I'm Not Myself at All: Women, Art, and Subjectivity in Canada.
+The National Gallery of Canada called the book "a heady, scholarly tour-de-force" and a "riveting read".